-- Monitors the traffic from user/devices and helps in determining the possible anomalous activities such as: - User is authenticating from a new device/new location. - Device traffic is different from previous instances.
-0 - Potential malware on the endpoint. - Data collected as part of Behavioral Analytics is stored so that it can be used later for determining the anomalies.
+- Monitors the traffic from user/devices and helps in determining the possible anomalous activities such as: - User is authenticating from a new device/new location.

+Device treffic is different from provious instances. - o Device traffic is different from previous instances. - $\circ \qquad \hbox{Potential malware on the endpoint}.$ - Data collected as part of Behavioral Analytics is stored so that it can be used later for determining the anomalies.